 Unlike other body systems that are linked to a major organ or grouping of organs, lymph is everywhere.
 Lymphatic fluid is permeating throughout the body, slipping in between cell walls, and commingling in capillary beds.
 It is no surprise that lymphatic function is intrinsically intwined with immunity, as the two systems work together to maintain optimal health.

-This article and associated webinar are doing a deep dive into the lymphatic system.
+This blog and upcoming free live webinar are doing a deep dive into the lymphatic system.
 We’ll discuss how the system functions and connects to whole body health and detoxification, and how we can support lymphatic health with herbal formulas and wellness rituals.

 Lymphatic System Physiology